 Refer also to Section 6.4 - Loading for Transport.

-Rabbits in lairage must be protected from rain and extremes of temperature, particularly wind in cold ambient temperatures and direct sun in hot ambient temperatures.
+Rabbits in lairage must be protected from rain and extremes of temperature particularly wind in cold ambient temperatures and direct sun in hot ambient temperatures.

-While in lairage, containers must be arranged to ensure rabbits get appropriate air flow relative to environmental conditions.
+Containers must be arranged to ensure appropriate air flow relative to environmental conditions.